shamalli/directory/wp-content/plugins/w2dc/search/plugin/readme.txt

 `[wcsearch-products]`

 == Changelog ==

+= Version 1.2.14 =
+* improvement: added hidden field post_type=product on shop pages including categories and tags WC pages
+* improvement: better compatibility with WooCommerce 9.x

+= Version 1.2.13 =
+* improvement: dependency terms and exact terms lists in the search system fields were rebuilt
+* improvement: "Search button" name in the search system now "Submit button"

+= Version 1.2.12 =
+* improvement: function wcsearch_insert_param_in_uri() and wcsearch_remove_param_from_uri() can get multiple params one time

+= Version 1.2.11 =
+* bug fix: fatal error "Call to undefined function is_shop()" on some occasion
+* improvement: search reset sets single slider to the default value instead of 0

+= Version 1.2.10 =
+* improvement: better compatibility with WooCommerce

 = Version 1.2.9 =
 * bug fix: disable blinking of dropdown menu in Multi dropdown search mode